Anemia in Dogs: Causes, Symptoms, and Bloodwork Explained

 - • Blood loss anemia: Good if bleeding source can be controlled

-- • Chronic kidney disease: Manageable but ongoing treatment needed
+- • Chronic kidney disease: Manageable with ongoing erythropoietin treatment

 - • Bone marrow disease: Variable, depending on specific cause